pjbiggs/Massey203311/Week9/Week9.md

 > ______________________________________________
 > </td></tr></table>

-Now sort _`Cutoff100`_ on column A.  Remember what databases you have been working with, and their constituents (from the Kaiju webpage).
+Now sort _`Cutoff100`_ on column A.  Remember what databases you have been working with, and their constituents (as stated on the Kaiju webpage).

 >**Question 9:**
 >